nulib/nul-rdc-scripts/Image/iqc/README.md

 - To install the script open the command line or terminal, cd to the folder containing the zipped folder and run `pip install iqc.zip`. <br/>

 ## Updating <br/>
--To update the script, follow the same process as installing, but run `pip install -U iqc.zip`. <br/>
+- To update the script, follow the same process as installing, but run `pip install -U iqc.zip`. <br/>
--You can check the version of iqc that you have installed by running `pip show iqc`. <br/>
+- You can check the version of iqc that you have installed by running `pip show iqc`. <br/>

 ## Usage <br/>
 ### Commands <br/>